replikation/poreCov/README.md

 ## What is this Repo?

-* poreCov is a general nCov analysis workflows using nanopore data with the ARTIC and Augur tools
+* poreCov is a general SARS-CoV-2 analysis workflow for nanopore data via the ARTIC protocol
-    * ARTIC protocol and reference from [here](https://artic.network/ncov-2019)
+    * ARTIC lab protocols and reference are [available here](https://artic.network/ncov-2019)
-* a few handy QC and plots are included to decrease post analytic "downtime"
+* QC, plots and overviews are included to decrease post analytic "downtime"
-    * e.g. was the PCR coverage on each position enough?
+    * was the PCR coverage on each position enough?
+    * is the quality of the genome good?
+    * what variant mutations are present?
 * is nanopore sequencing accurate enough for SARS-CoV-2 sequencing? [yes](https://www.nature.com/articles/s41467-020-20075-6)

 ## Quality Metrics (default)